RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### Command to the configuration

-For a definition of the syntax of a command, see nnn.
+For a definition of the syntax of a command, see <!--TODO-->nnn.

 A command that is not part of an ADDRESS instruction is processed in the ACTIVE environment.